This article addresses frequently asked questions and known issues about Azure Container Registry.

 - You should always have a retry mechanism on all Docker client operations.

-Use the speed tool to test your machine network download speed.
-If machine network is slow, consider using Azure VM in the same region as your registry to improve network speed.
+This is usually due to the machine being on a slow network.
+Check your network download speed.
+To improve speed, consider using an Azure Virtual Machine (VM) in the same region as your registry to improve network speed.

 grep OPTIONS /etc/sysconfig/docker